korycfitz/puppy-collector/README.md

 ## 🧐 About

   PuppyCollector is a full-stack Django application.
-Create, update, delete and read puppy cards using this modern Django reference application!
+Create, update, delete, and read puppy cards using this modern Django reference application!

 ## 🏁 Getting Started